mjtorn/jolla-morse/README.md

 The short answer is that the commhistory db duplicates data based on multiple recipients.
 See Notes below for more info.

+Do you take pull requests?

+Absolutely!
+I know there's a lot of stuff that could and should look better, so that's definitely welcome.
+Also if you want to have support for other dumps that n900/Glog, I'm sure a lot of people are interested!

+Only I can't test everything.
+I got my messages imported on the Jolla and that's all I can say, so I will trust you guys to do your testing if you submit PRs!

 Notes
 ----